CoyneLabDuke/Jamaican-Fruit-Bat-Placental-Tissue-and-Organoids/README.md

 # Jamaican-Fruit-Bat-Placental-Tissue-and-Organoids
-This repository contains the code used to analyze bulk RNA sequencing and single nuclei RNA sequencing data from the manuscript "Trophoblast Diversity and Immune Adaptations at the Maternal-Fetal Interface in Bats."
+This repository contains the analysis code for bulk RNA-seq and single-nucleus RNA-seq data from the manuscript "Cellular and Immune Adaptations at the Maternal–Fetal Interface in Bats."
+It includes scripts for data preprocessing, integration, differential expression, and visualization.
+An interactive ShinyApp for exploring the data is available at: https://coynelab.shinyapps.io/bat-placenta-explorer/.